truecharts/website/src/content/docs/news/2024-05-30-scale-deprecation.md

 Our goodbyes for TrueCharts on SCALE Apps are bitter-sweet:
 While we have had a great time working with some people over at iX-Systems, we also don't see eye-to-eye on many things.

 We shall *always* stand with our users.
-Which means we also will focus on the way forward from now on, in which TrueNAS SCALE Apps will not be featured.
+Which means we also will focus on the way forward from now on, in which TrueNAS SCALE Apps will not be featured and instead focus on our other supported platforms and migration options.

-We want to thank the TrueNAS community for their constant feedback during the years that TrueCharts on SCALE Apps lasted.
+We want to thank the TrueNAS community for their constant feedback during the years that TrueCharts as SCALE Apps lasted.
 We specifically want to thank Waqar Ahmed for the many hours spend polishing the original Apps system and Morgan Littlewood for his continued vision of what TrueNAS SCALE could be.